Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Gently apply to clean face or sun tanned skin.

-Leave on for fifteen minutes.
+Leave it on for fifteen minutes.

 Gently rinse with lukewarm water and dry skin.